Prediction, Communication, and Computing Duration Optimization for VR Video Streaming: Simulation and Numerical Results

 To show the impact of the number of the VR users on the QoE, we provide simulation with the same channel as in the 201 m cases of Table \ref{table:indoor_numerical_results} where the users are with identical distance.
 The transmit power is ${P}=53$~dBm\cite{mMIMOBS-setting}, $N_t=64$, $B=100$ MHz.
 A NVIDIA RTX 8000 GPU is used for rendering, where the computing resource $\mathcal{C}_{\mathrm{total}}=16.3\times10^{12}$ FLOPS is equally allocated among users.
 Then, $\frac{1}{T_{\mathrm{cc}}^{\max}}$ for each user is identical.

 As shown in Fig. \ref{Fig:multiuser_case}, the optimal solution always yields the best performance as expected.
-The achieved QoE decreases first slowly with $K$.
-This is because the optimal solution falls in the prediction-limited region when the number of users is small such that the resource reduction has little impact on the QoE, meanwhile the optimal solution can still exploit resources to improve the QoE even in this region thereby the reduced resources degrades the QoE.
-As the resources further decreases, the ``Optimal duration'' enters the resource-limited region, and the QoE decreases rapidly.
+The achieved QoE first decreases slowly with $K$.
+This is because the optimal solution falls in the prediction-limited region when the number of users is small such that the resource reduction has little impact on the QoE, meanwhile the optimal solution can still exploit resources to improve the QoE even in this region though not significantly.
+As the resources further decreases, ``Opt duration'' enters the resource-limited region, and the QoE decreases rapidly.
 The QoE of baseline ``1:2 duration'' first remains unchanged and then decreases with $K$.
-This is because all the predicted tiles can be computed and transmitted with such durations and thus the baseline is in the prediction-limited region, which cannot use the extra resources and hence the achieved QoE is not affected by the reduced resources.
+This is because when the number of users is small such that each user is allocated with sufficient resources, all the predicted tiles can be computed and transmitted with such durations, i.e., the baseline is in the prediction-limited region.
+In this region, the baseline cannot exploit the extra resources for prediction, and hence the achieved QoE is not affected by the reduced resources.
+When $K$ is larger, the baseline ``1:2 duration'' enters the resource-limited region.
 The QoE of other two baselines (i.e., ``1:1 duration" and ``2:1 duration'') decrease rapidly with $K$, because they lie in the resource-limited region.